Willow Vale - Pimpama (West)

 Willow Vale - Pimpama (West) lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Willow Vale - Pimpama (West)'s population is around 8449 as of Nov 2025.
-This reflects an increase of 1422 people (20.2%) since the 2021 Census, which reported a population of 7027 people.
-The change is inferred from the estimated resident population of 8374 from the ABS as of June 2024 and an additional 211 validated new addresses since the Census date.
-This level of population equates to a density ratio of 184 persons per square kilometer, providing significant space per person and potential room for further development.
-Willow Vale - Pimpama (West)'s 20.2% growth since the 2021 census exceeded the non-metro area's 8.8% and the national average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 53.7% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Willow Vale - Pimpama (West)'s population was approximately 8,695 as of February 2026.
+This figure represents a growth of 1,668 individuals (23.7%) since the 2021 Census, which recorded a population of 7,027.
+The increase is inferred from the estimated resident population of 8,374 in June 2024 and an additional 212 validated new addresses since the Census date.
+This results in a density ratio of 189 persons per square kilometer, indicating ample space per person and potential for further development.
+Willow Vale - Pimpama (West)'s growth rate exceeded that of Rest of Qld (9.1%) and the national average between 2021 and February 2026, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 53.7% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Considering projected demographic shifts, a significant population increase in the top quartile of national non-metropolitan areas is forecast for Willow Vale - Pimpama (West), expected to grow by 3094 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 35.7% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where state projections lack age category splits.
+By 2041, the area is projected to grow by 3,094 persons, reflecting a total increase of 31.9% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population